lsst-dm/dmtn-039/index.rst

 Dataset
 =======

-We use images from the High Cadence Transient Survey (HiTS, [for16]_), a three-year survey from 2013--2015 which used the `Dark Energy Camera (DECam) <http://www.ctio.noao.edu/noao/content/DECam-What>`_ on the 4 m Blanco telescope at Cerro Tololo Interamerican Observatory (CTIO).
+We use images from the High Cadence Transient Survey (HiTS) :cite:`for16`, a three-year survey from 2013--2015 which used the `Dark Energy Camera (DECam) <http://www.ctio.noao.edu/noao/content/DECam-What>`_ on the 4 m Blanco telescope at Cerro Tololo Interamerican Observatory (CTIO).
 The primary science goal of this survey is to detect and follow up optical transients